symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ` SQL> shutdown();`

+### Install Ontowiki (Optional)

+Ontowiki is a pure PHP application, that runs completely within the apache web server and can be configured by various plugins.
+We recommend to deploy one Ontowiki instance per application.

+To operate with Virtuoso the php5-odbc extension has to be installed.

+`sudo apt-get install php5-odbc`

-To enable the database service to interoperate with applications as Ontowiki it has to be registered with ODBC.
+and the database service has to be be registered with ODBC.
 Add a section

 ` # Symbolicdata OntoWiki dsn start`
 ` [SDOW]`